Transforming Agricultural Land into Rainforest Habitat – NightWings

 Today over tens of thousands of seedlings are growing and calling this land home.
 By project’s end, these seedlings will be flourishing between the lowland Daintree to the upland Rainforest and beyond to the coast.

-Most of the 150 species of trees are fruiting which attract birds and bats, helping restoration by dispersing seeds to adjoining rainforests.
+Most of the 150 species of trees are fruiting which attracts birds and bats, helping restoration by dispersing seeds to adjoining rainforests.
+These trees were propagated and prepared for planting at our Daintree Rainforest Plant Nursery.
 The largest trees are now 5m high, ground vegetation is lush and insects, lizards and birds are repopulating this rainforest wonderland.

-Rainforest Rescue has also spotted an Endangered Cassowary on the land near Nightwings, the first time this species have been seen south of the Daintree River in over forty years!
-Our Land Managers say this is proof that restoration really does generate and welcome wildlife back to the land they once inhabited.
+Rainforest Rescue staff spotted a juvenile Southern Cassowary Cassowary at NightWings in December 2018, this was the first time this species has been seen south of the Daintree River in over forty years!
+This is proof that restoration really does generate and welcome wildlife back to the land they once inhabited.

 The environmental benefits are striking, with water tests taken over the last two years showing that the replanted rainforests have significantly helped reduce sedimentation and turbidity levels that previously flowed through the rivers to the Great Barrier Reef causing coral and species destruction.